 Academic probation is reviewed after the full academic year (unlike financial aid which is reviewed after the next term).
 If a student has not met academic SAP after the second year of study, they will be dismissed and therefore will be ineligible for financial aid.

-At the end of the second year of study, a student receiving financial aid must have completed a minimum of 32 total credit hours in order to continuing receiving financial aid.
+At the end of the second year of study, a student receiving financial aid must have completed a minimum of 16 credit hours for the academic year (a minimum of 8 credits each for fall and spring terms) for a cumulative total of 32 credit hours in order to continuing receiving financial aid.
 Summer is an option term, however, if enrolled, students must complete a minimum of three credits.
 Students must meet these minimum requirements for SAP.
 If not, they will lose financial aid eligibility.
 Students may appeal to be placed on financial aid probation (see #7).

 De Novo students will be reviewed at the end of their de novo year of completed and graded studies.
 Students who do not meet these minimum standards will not be eligible for future financial aid unless they meet the appeal requirements set forth below.

 The Academic Standards Committee and federal regulations have established a 2.0 GPA as the minimum GPA requirement for the continuation of law studies after the second year.
 Students who fail to meet this standard will be academically disqualified and will no longer be eligible for financial aid.
 A student on academic probation after the first year must achieve a cumulative GPA of 2.25 or above by the next academic evaluation date or be dismissed, and thus would lose financial aid eligibility.